Heresy concerning God

 The subject involves A DIVINE HIERARCHY.
 God is above all.
 In the Adamic creation Jesus Christ is under God (and always will be, see page 1).
 Then come the redeemed from the Adamic race, and they will be equal to the angels (Luke 20v35,36).
 All those belonging to this Divine family (in the past, now, and in the future) are name-bearers, i.e. bearers of the Divine Name.
 Cp Exodus 23v20-22...the Name of God was "in" the "angel".
 If this is true, how much more is the Name of God in His Son, Who has now been given "all power...in heaven and in earth", and controls the angelic host?
 See Matthew 28v18; Philippians 2v5-11; Hebrews 1.
 Belief of the Gospel must be followed by baptism "in the name of Jesus Christ" - Acts 2v38 cp ch.8v12 & 10v48 - link to 'baptism'.

 In the above we see the quotation in Hebrews 1v8,9 from Psalm 45v6,7.
 Although the Son is termed "God", there is One termed "God, thy God".
 This is the Father of all, the Creator.
-His Memorial Name of 'Yahweh' was revealed in Exodus 3v13-15...it signified 'He Who will be' (in a multitude).
+His Memorial Name of 'Yahweh' was revealed in Exodus 3v13-15...it signifies 'He Who will be' (in a multitude).
+And it reminds His people of His purpose with the redeemed and with the earth - see also Numbers 14v21.
 The book 'Phanerosis' (above) fills in many of the glorious details.

 And so although Isaiah prophesied of Jesus Christ as "The mighty God", He will always be subservient to the Creator of all things (page 1).